slackapi/bolt-js/docs/_future/getting_started_future.md

 #### Limitations

-Currently for Bolt JS, you can only create remote functions and apps which can be hosted on third party infrastructure (such as [Heroku](https://www.heroku.com/)).
-Next-generation applications not built on Bolt frameworks (such as those built on [Deno](https://deno.land/)) can support non-remote functions and apps, meaning you can deploy them to secure and managed Slack infrastructure.
-Additionally, Bolt apps built on the next-generation platform currently do not support [Datastores](https://api.slack.com/future/datastores) that are hosted on Slack infrastructure.
+Today, Bolt for Javascript supports app development using next-gen platform features like Functions and Workflows and tools such as the Slack CLI alongside all current generally available Slack Platform features.
+We do not yet support deployment to secure and managed Slack infrastructure or Datastores API [Datastores](https://api.slack.com/future/datastores) functionality.

-If you'd like to use non-remote functionality as well as Slack infrastructure Datastores, consider building your next-generation application with Deno.
+If you'd like to deploy your app with Slack infrastructure, consider building your next-generation application with the Deno Slack API.
 You can get started with that [here](https://api.slack.com/future/get-started).

 ---